murderspagurder/bribery/README.md

 Additionally, thanks to MidnightLib, this can be configured in realtime using the config screen (key bindable), Mod Menu, or the `/midnightconfig bribery` command.

-Compatibility with Guard Villagers is planned in the future.
+Compatible with Thief and Guard Villagers

 Special thanks to:
 - KikuGie: Stonecutter and other gradle utils, project layout role model